 What is an Ironman Triathlon?

 Ironman triathlon (the full 140.6 distance) is the holy grail in the world of multisport.
-Originating from a grassroots race that started in Hawaii back in 1975, Ironman quickly evolved into what is now the iconic distance for long-course athletes.
+Originating from a grassroots race that started in Hawaii back in 1975, Ironman quickly evolved into what is now the iconic event for long-course athletes.
 Every year in October, the Ironman World Championships are held in Kona, Hawaii where only the top qualifying age groupers and professionals meet to take one of the toughest courses.